python-websockets/websockets/docs/intro.rst

 Registration
 ............

-If you need to maintain a list of currently connected clients, you must register clients when they connect and unregister them when they disconnect.
+As shown in the synchronization example above, if you need to maintain a list of currently connected clients, you must register them when they connect and unregister them when they disconnect.

 ::